Basic History

 At the sixth Zionist Congress (1903), Herzl proposed acceptance of the British offer of territory in Uganda as a temporary refuge for Jews in Russia in immediate danger.
 This proposal was investigated but finally rejected at the next Congress in 1905.

 Historians still argue about the motives behind this declaration.
+There had been consistent lobbying for such a promise for at least the last two years, but why make the declaration at this stage?
 Was it a short-term tactic to enlist a supposedly powerful American Jewish lobby to strengthen the involvement of the US in World War I?
+Was it an attempt to motivate Russian Jews (who were active in the unfolding Russian revolution) to keep fighting against Germany?
 Was it a long-term plan by Britain to control the Middle East?
 Was it in fact motivated by anti-Semitism (primarily a fear of Jewish immigration into Britain)?
 How did it square with Britain’s alliances with Arab leaders and the ‘Lawrence of Arabia’ military campaign then in progress in Palestine?

 THE BRITISH MANDATE